whitdan/ArkhamHorrorLCG/app/src/main/readme.txt

         Set additional views
         Set resolution texts
         Set resolutions
-        *Check if any cards inflict trauma or record in the campaign log*
+        *Check if any cards inflict trauma or record in the campaign log or add chaos tokens*
 4. CampaignLogActivity
 5. EditLogActivity
         Add new views